What is a Cash Flow Statement?

-The Statement of Cash Flows tracks the real inflows and outflows of cash from operating, investing and financing activities over a specified period of time.
+The Cash Flow Statement tracks the real inflows and outflows of cash from operating, investing and financing activities over a specified period of time.

 The importance of the cash flow statement (CFS) is tied to the reporting standards established under accrual accounting.